knselry/knselry.github.io/theories/deltarune/severgrave.markdown

 1. Kris knew Dess' bunker code<br/>
 It's likely that the narrator of the game describes things chronologically to how they happen, so in Chapter 4 when Kris rips out the player while they are reading the code in Dess' guitar, they rip out the player before they themselves have finished reading it.

-This likely means that Kris had already found the code (likely before Dess disappeared).
+<b>This likely means that Kris had already found the code in Dess' guitar (likely before Dess disappeared).</b>
 In addition, the TV world created by Kris reacts to you entering 1225 (the code), which is further evidence that Kris knew it beforehand.

 2. Parallels between the egg man and ERAM<br/>
 In deltarune, each chapter has an extremely hidden 'egg room' in the Dark World that contains a tree, but interacting